QUICK GLANCEAreas of Study:

-Approximately 58% of Skidmore students study abroad at least once during their four years at Skidmore.
-Through Skidmore's own international programs, students have the following choices -- Skidmore in Spain (Alcalá & Madrid), Skidmore in China (Beijing & Shanghai), Skidmore in London, the Paris Fall Seminar, The Shakespeare Programme, and Skidmore in Paris.
+Approximately 60% of Skidmore students study abroad at least once during their four years at Skidmore.
+Through Skidmore's own international programs, students have the following choices -- London First-Year Experience (FYE), Skidmore in Spain , Skidmore in New Zealand, and Skidmore in France.
 In addition, Skidmore has approved several non-Skidmore programs ("Approved Programs") that offer students opportunities across the globe, with course offerings ranging from Aboriginal studies to zoology.
 The possibilities are endless!
 Please read the program-specific descriptions for more details on each of these options.

 When Students Go